 Surveys methods, materials, and resources used in teaching composition, language, and literature in middle schools and high schools.
-This course applies to the liberal arts writing-intensive requirement.
+Applies to the liberal arts writing-intensive requirement.
+COREQUISITE: EDUC 4710.
 EXPECTATION: Should be taken in conjunction with COMM 4750.
-OFFERED: Sem.
-I.
+OFFERD: Every fall.